projectacrn/acrn-hypervisor/doc/introduction/index.rst

 * The third variation on hypervisor-based device emulation is **paravirtualized (PV) drivers**.
-In this model introduced by the `XEN project`_ the hypervisor includes the physical drivers, and each guest operating system includes a hypervisor-aware driver that works in concert with the hypervisor drivers.
+In this model introduced by the `XEN project`_, the hypervisor includes the physical drivers, and each guest operating system includes a hypervisor-aware driver that works in concert with the hypervisor drivers.